osg-htc/docs/docs/data/stashcache/overview.md

 We support three types of deployments:

 1. We operate the service for you.
-All you need is provide us with a K8S host to deploy our container into.
+All you need is provide us with a Kubernetes host to deploy our container into.

     This is our preferred way for you to join.
     It is conceptually described on our [home website](https://osg-htc.org/about/osdf/deploying_an_osdf_origin.html) for an origin.